drisskhattabi6/Django-Note-App/README.md

 - The User can create, modify amd delete any note.

 - In this Application, I'm using sqlite as DataBase.

+- reset password pages are not good styling.
+(you can style theme with create css file or modify the css file and add a specific code for these pages).

 ------